clawio/clawio.github.io/docs/documentation/api/v1/index.md

 * Sending invalid fields will result in a `422 Unprocessable Entity` response.

 		HTTP/1.1 422 Unprocessable Entity
-		Content-Length: 149
+		Content-Length: 72

 		{
-		   "error":{
-		      "resource":"Link",
-		      "field":"resource_uri",
+	      "resource":"Auth",
+	      "field":"eppn",
 	      "code":"empty_field",
 		}
-		}

 All error objects from `422` responses have resource and field properties so that your client can tell what the problem is.
 There's also an error code to let you know what is wrong with the field.
-These are the possible validation error
+These are the possible validation error codes:
-codes:

 Error Name | Description